NEONScience/NEON-Data-Skills/_posts/LIDAR/2014-10-27-lidar-data-rasters-in-R.md

 	centroids$chmMax <- sapply(cent_ovr, max)

 ##Extracting descriptive stats from Insitu Data
-Now, there are two ways to extract stats from a dataset.
-The first option is to write each line out.
+Let's explore two ways to extract stats from a dataset.
+We can use base R or the `dplyr` library.
+We'll demonstrate both below

-###Option 1 - Extracting Data Using Several Lines of Code
+###Option 1 - Step by methods to extract stats from our data.frame

 First select plots that are also represented in our centroid layer.
 Quick test - how many plots are in the centroid folder?